What is Test Driven Development (TDD): Complete Guide

-TDD is a revolutionary approach to software development that can transform your code.
-By writing automated tests before writing code, you can catch bugs early and ensure your code is robust, efficient, and easy to maintain.
+TDD flips the script ā write tests before code.
+This “test-first” discipline catches bugs early and naturally shapes better systems.
+Try starting with just one critical function: write a failing test, make it pass (don’t overthink it), then clean up.
+Many developers see defect rates drop by half when adopting this approach.
+The magic isn’t just in finding bugs ā it’s how TDD forces clearer thinking about what your code should actually do.
 But let’s not get into these specifics from the beginning.
 In this article, we’ll explore everything you need to know about TDD, step-by-step, from its basic principles to advanced techniques and help you decide whether this approach is worth it.

 What is Test Driven Development?